NCIP/gdc-docs/docs/Data_Portal/Users_Guide/proteinpaint_bam.md

 [![Somatic Mutations](images/som_mut.png)](images/som_mut.png "Click to see the full image.")

 Alternatively, a user can enter a custom genomic region for BAM visualization.
-At the toggle button on top of the mutation table, click the “Gene or position” option to show the gene search box.
+At the toggle button on top of the mutation table, click the "Gene or position" option to show the gene search box.

 [![Gene Search](images/gene_search.png)](images/gene_search.png "Click to see the full image.")

 Follow the instructions to enter gene, position, SNP, or variant.
 Press ENTER to validate the input.

-Lastly, press the “Submit” button to view read alignment from the selected BAM file over the selected mutation or genomic region.
+Lastly, press the "Submit" button to view read alignment from the selected BAM file over the selected mutation or genomic region.
 The server will verify the user's access to the requested BAM file and query the GDC API to slice the BAM file at the selected region.
 This may take from 10 seconds to a minute.

 An error message will appear if the user does not have access to the requested BAM file.
 Please follow the instructions to obtain access.

 [![Access Alert](images/access_alert.png)](images/access_alert.png "Click to see the full image.")

-Once the BAM visualization is successfully displayed, the search interface is hidden, and a button named “Back to input form” is shown.
+Once the BAM visualization is successfully displayed, the search interface is hidden, and a button named "Back to input form" is shown.
 Clicking the button will bring the user back to the search interface so a user can change the BAM file or mutation.

 [![BAM Visualization](images/BAM_vis.png)](images/BAM_vis.png "Click to see the full image.")

-Click the “Download GDC BAM Slice” button to download the BAM slice file used in this visualization.
+Click the "Download GDC BAM Slice" button to download the BAM slice file used in this visualization.

 ## Using ProteinPaint Genome Browser